timelystream/timelystream.com/docs/introduction.md

 ### Command-line options

-The following resource provides info on options that may be passed to QuestDB when starting services:
+The following resource provides info on options that may be passed to Blazar when starting services:

 - [Command-line options](/docs/reference/command-line-options) for starting and
-  running QuestDB from an executable
+  running Blazar from an executable

 ### Configuration

-The [configuration](/docs/reference/configuration) page shows all the properties that can be used to customize QuestDB.
+The [configuration](/docs/reference/configuration) page shows all the properties that can be used to customize Blazar.

 ### Data Types

-The [data types](/docs/reference/sql/datatypes) page lists the datatypes that can be used in QuestDB.
+The [data types](/docs/reference/sql/datatypes) page lists the datatypes that can be used in Blazar.

 ### SQL